Chainlink vs Polkadot

 Chainlink and Polkadot explained

-Chainlink is an Oracle-based network.
-It is built on Ethereum and is used to grab price data for Ethereum projects.
+Chainlink is an oracle-based network.
+It is built on the Ethereum blockchain and is used to grab price data for Ethereum projects.

 Polkadot is a new-generation blockchain that aims to operate without any of the flaws that plague Ethereum.
 It also aims to provide ways of increasing interoperability across blockchains.

 Marcus de Maria, founder and CEO of Investment Mastery and Your Crypto Club, says Polkadot (DOT) and Chainlink (LINK) both aim to solve the issue of interoperability: